GorgonMeducer/PLOOC/README.md

 * Low-overhead
 > NOTE: Almost ZERO OVERHEAD.
 The template fully utilises the ANSI-C enforce compilation rules to deliver desired OO feature with the necessary cost.

+### What makes PLOOC different from other OOCs?
+The concept of OOC is not new.
+There are plenty of libraries, SDKs, templates providing objected-oriented programming extension to ANSI-C language.
+PLOOC emphasizes its low-overhead feature in both code size and performance, but a lot of macro template based ooc solutions are also low-overhead.
+PLOOC doesn't force you to use heap or pool for memory management, it doesn't provide GC feature.
+It simply leave those options to users, so it is suitable for even 8bit system.
+Well, you can also take this as draw-backs of PLOOC.
+I don't want to argue about this.

+*So what really set PLOOC different from the others?
+Is it simply another re-invented wheel?*
+The answer is NO. Of course.
+PLOOC brings an unique feature most of others don't have.
+It let private members of a class truly become private, i.e. protected.
+So users outside of the class source code are prevented from accessing the private members.
+What they see will be a solid memory, a mask created with byte array.
+Since class is mimicked by structure in C, the class in PLOOC is implemented with the masked-structure.
+As people expected, only class source code can access the private member, only class source code of a derived class can access the protected member of the base class and everyone can accesss the public members.

+How could that be?
+You might already figure it out simply by the word "masked-structure".
+As you noticed, it is nothing more than a fancy type-cheating in header files.
+The type-cheating in header files work well until some strict-type-checking compiler is encoutered, the most famous (notorious) one is IAR with multi-file compilation mode enabled.
+No type-cheating can survive from the bloody axe of IAR multi-file compilation mode.

+PLOOC provides the "private-protection" feature with a different scheme other than type-cheating.
+As the author, I have to confess that it took me a lot of time to figure it out.
+And the inital scheme was urgly and hard to use.
+Thanks to SimonQian, then it took the team another 3 months to make it elegent rather than counter-intuition.
+The support from HenryLong is also vital.

+I hope you can enjoy this unique trying for the object-oriented programming challenge.

 ### Update Log
 ---
 - \[04/17/2019\] Upload PLOOC to github, version 4.01